molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 When designing a Component test, the guiding questions are: What does the Component do, what needs to be tested?
 How do I test this behavior?

-We will test the following features of the `IndependentCounterComponent`:
+We will test the following features of the `CounterComponent`:

 - It displays the current count.
 The initial value is 0 and can be set by an Input.
 - When the user activates the “+” button, the count increments.